Week 21 at a glance

 - Your breasts are open for business.
 Your whole body seems to be in practice mode ‒ and your breasts might just join the party about now by starting to leak.

 - Stretch marks.
-There is such pressure to have all sorts of negative feelings about this very normal bodily response to the rather magical thing that’s happening inside you.
+There is such pressure to have all sorts of negative feelings about this very normal bodily response (affecting up to 88% of pregnant women, in fact!) to the rather magical thing that’s happening inside you.
 Think of them as a reminder of the awesome thing your body did ‒ it’s impressive, mama!

 Pregnancy tips at 21 weeks